Skip to main content

 There's Always Someone to Turn to: How the 988 Suicide and Crisis Lifeline Can Help

-If you’re feeling sad, lonely, and hopeless—and you've even thought about harming yourself—know that you are not alone.
+If you’re feeling sad, lonely, and hopeless—and you've even thought about killing yourself—know that you are not alone.
 Many people, even those who seem to have everything going for them, have had feelings similar to what you're experiencing right now.

 Thinking about suicide does not make you a failure or a weak person.
 It simply means you are in a great deal of pain.
 There is hope beyond that pain, and help is available when you feel you have no other options.